bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-01-25-newsletter.md

   PR added a group of size 7 in addition to the existing sizes 13 and 199, although cryptographers first had to figure out the peculiar algebraic properties that caused the naive search algorithm for such groups to not always succeed before.
-Size 13 remains the default.
+Size 13 remains the default. {% assign timestamp="57:37" %}

 - [BIPs #1383][] assigns [BIP329][] to the proposal for a standard wallet label export format.
-Since the original proposal (see [Newsletter #215][news215 labels]), the main difference is a switch in data format from CSV to JSON.
+Since the original proposal (see [Newsletter #215][news215 labels]), the main difference is a switch in data format from CSV to JSON. {% assign timestamp="1:00:22" %}

 {% include references.md %}
 {% include linkers/issues.md v=2 issues="26325,1383,1192" %}